indieweb/blank-gh-site/help.md

 ## How do I navigate Thimble?

 Navigating Thimble is easy.
 On the far left you have yoru file tree.
 This lists all the files in your project.
 Then you have the editor window where you will write your code.
 On the right side of the windo is the preview frame.
 This allows you to see the changes in yoru project as you make them.

+## Can I Switch the Language in Thimble

+Thimble is localised in 28 different languages.
+It will recognize the default language setting in yoru broswer.
+If you want to change the language click on the drop dopwn carrot next to your chosen language.
+Then seklect the language of choice.
+Please note changing the language only switches the faeatures of Thimble.
+Any files in the file tree and code in the editor do not change languages.

 ## How do I use the Tutorial Feature?